Palma de Mallorca and Barcelona, Spain with Kids

 Wednesday was more beach and pool time.
 After using melatonin, the night before we all work up at a reasonable time and had a full day in the sunshine.
 The resort has a swim-up bar that the kids found amusing.
 There was a bar inside that had a dance floor they had music playing with no one around but the Sweeney’s decided to have a dance party anyway.
 In the evening they had musicians and we all danced some more.

 The buffet was pretty good.
 It was the same quality we had received at other RUIs.
 RUI is a Spanish chain and we enjoyed a lot of Spanish food.
 One of the sit-down restaurants was a Spanish restaurant.
 This was the only sit-down we did during our stay and we enjoyed it.
-Michael who was 4.5 at the time was willing to try some of the different foods.
-Olivia tried a couple things as well.
+Our son who was 4.5 at the time was willing to try some of the different foods. our daughter tried a couple things as well.
 I told my son I was very impressed that he tried things and his response was “that is what you are supposed to do when you visit other countries”.